GLOBAL MARKETS-Wall Street, euro zone shares rise, dollar weaker

 Share gains in Europe were underpinned by a bigger-than-expected improvement in the European Commission's economic confidence survey, which showed morale picked up in all five of the euro zone's largest economies - Germany, France, Italy, Spain and the Netherlands.

-The stronger euro zone confidence data caused the euro to rise to $1.3047 against the dollar as economists revised the chances of an ECB rate cut next week.
+The stronger euro zone confidence data saw the euro drift to a two-week high of $1.2974 against the dollar as economists revised the chances of an ECB rate cut next week.

 In the debt market, a small rise in Italy's borrowing costs as it sold 5- and 10-year bonds mirrored the result of a Spanish auction earlier in the week, supporting signs that a 10-month fall in peripheral euro zone yields could be drawing to a close.

-German Bund futures recovered some ground after a recent sell-off even as U.S. Treasury yields rose.
+German Bund futures recovered some ground after a recent sell-off even as U.S. Treasury yields rose slightly.

 Commodity markets were a little more buoyant.

-London copper, which has fallen 9 percent this year, hit a two-week low before rebounding and Brent crude oil moved above $102 a barrel.
+London copper, which has fallen 9 percent this year, hit a two-week low before rebounding and oil moved above $102 a barrel.

 * Combined firm would have assets of 660 bln pounds (Adds detail, background)